How to Nail the NYU "Pick Six" MBA Application Essay

 • List your hobbies and think about why they are important to you.

-• Look through your camera roll and put the 20 most important ones to you in a folder; why did you choose those ones?
+• Look through your camera roll and put the 20 most important ones in a folder.
+Why did you choose those ones?
 What do they have in common?
 What is different?

-• Ask your family and friends to describe you in a few words; what words are repeated?
+• Ask your family and friends to describe you briefly; what words are repeated?
 Which resonates with you?

 • How would you characterize your past?
 How do you want to characterize your future?